Sports in Montreal

-Sports in Montreal have played a major role of the city's history.
+Sports in Montreal have played a major role in the city's history.
 Montreal is best known for being home to the Montreal Canadiens of the National Hockey League, which are currently the city's only team in the Big Four sports leagues.

-Other professional teams in Montreal include the Montreal Alouettes of the Canadian Football League and CF Montréal of Major League Soccer.
+Other professional teams in Montreal include the Montreal Alouettes of the Canadian Football League, CF Montréal of Major League Soccer, and Montréal Victoire of the Professional Women's Hockey League.

 Montreal is also well known for hosting the annual Formula One Canadian Grand Prix.

-In the past, Montreal has also hosted many world-renowned sporting events, namely the 1976 Summer Olympics.
+In the past, Montreal has also hosted many sporting events, namely the 1976 Summer Olympics.
 It was also home to the Montreal Expos of Major League Baseball from 1969 to the 2004 season.

 Professional and amateur sports

 Canadian football

-The Montreal Alouettes of the CFL play at Molson Stadium and have been one of the most successful CFL teams of the new millennium in terms of division championships won and sellout crowds.
-The Alouettes have won 7 Grey Cup championships in their history, the latest ones having been won in 2009 and 2010.
+The Montreal Alouettes of the CFL play at Molson Stadium and have been one of the most successful CFL teams in terms of championships won and sellout crowds.
+The Alouettes have won 8 Grey Cup championships in their history.
+In women's football, the Montreal Blitz currently represent the city in the Central Canadian Women's Football League.

 Although university football has long been popular with Anglo Montrealers, who support the McGill Redbirds and Concordia Stingers, enthusiastic Francophone crowds also enjoy the Université de Montréal's Carabins.

 Ice hockey

 The development of modern ice hockey occurred in Montreal.
-The city is famous for its ice hockey-hungry fans.
-The Montreal Canadiens is one of the largest franchises in the NHL.
-Montreal was home to the Montreal Canadiennes, a women's professional ice hockey team that won the Clarkson Cup in 2009, 2011, 2012 and 2017 before the CWHL folded in 2019.
-The Laval Rocket of the American Hockey League play at Place Bell on the end of the Orange Line on the Montreal Metro.
+The city is famous for its enthusiastic ice hockey fans.
+The Montreal Canadiens is the most successful and one of the highest valued franchises in the NHL.
+Montreal was home to the Montreal Canadiennes, a professional women's team that won the Clarkson Cup in 2009, 2011, 2012, and 2017 before the Canadian Women's Hockey League folded in 2019.
+In 2024, a new professional women's team debuted, with Montréal Victoire representing the city in the PWHL.
+The Laval Rocket of the American Hockey League play at Place Bell.

 Montreal's off-island suburb of Boisbriand is home to the Quebec Major Junior Hockey League's Blainville-Boisbriand Armada.

+Ringette

+The Montréal Mission compete in the National Ringette League.
+In 2023, they won silver at the Canadian Ringette Championships.

 Soccer

 The city's current soccer team is the CF Montréal (known as the Montreal Impact until 2021), who joined Major League Soccer in 2012, the top tier of the American Soccer Pyramid, and play home games at Saputo Stadium.
 Montreal's WSL affiliate, FC Montreal, play at the Complexe sportif Claude-Robillard.
 Also at the Centre Sportif Bois-de-Boulogne plays the Laval Comets of the W-League, the second tier of women's soccer in the United States and Canada.
+Montreal's first professional women's soccer team, Montreal Roses FC of the Northern Super League, began play in 2025.
+Montreal also has a Canadian Premier League team based in Laval, FC Supra du Québec.